JapanYoshi/Orelega/README.md

 # About

-Orelega is a whimsical Clarendon font with oversized ears.
+Orelega (pronounced in English: [/ˌɔːrəˈleɪ̯ɡə/](https://en.wikipedia.org/wiki/Help:IPA/English), in Esperanto: [/oreˈleɡa/](https://en.wikipedia.org/wiki/Help:IPA/Esperanto)) is a whimsical Clarendon font with oversized ears.
 Its design was based on Sagona Extra Bold by René Bieder (available on [MyFonts](https://www.myfonts.com/fonts/rene-bieder/sagona/)), but it is not a shameless copy.
 Everything has been redrawn from the ground up, with many new aesthetic changes in letterform, such as:

 * **Latin:**
   * the completely slabby serifs without round corners, except for very large serifs in “E”, “F”, “T”, and “Z”